Eigenvalue spectral tails and localization properties of asymmetric networks: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank Ivan Khaymovich for comments and fruitful discussions.
 JWB acknowledges grants from the Simons Foundation (\#454935 Giulio Biroli), and he also thanks the Leverhulme Trust for support through the Leverhulme Early Career Fellowship scheme.
 PV has received funding under the 'Avvio alla Ricerca 2024' grant (\#AR22419078ACB3CE SToRAGE), PV and CC acknowledge grants from "Progetti di Ricerca Grandi 2023" (\#RG123188B449C3DE) both from Sapienza University of Rome.
 This project has been supported by the FIS 1 funding scheme (SMaC - Statistical Mechanics and Complexity) from Italian MUR (Ministry of University and Research).